Wild Things (song): Music video

 An accompanying music video for "Wild Things" was directed by Aaron A and premiered on March 7, 2016.
 Opening with a monologue in which Cara describes what "wild" means to her in the song, the video features Cara and her friends exploring Brampton and the suburbs of Toronto, engaging in carefree activities such as drawing fake tattoos on one another and setting off fireworks at Cherry Beach.
 "To me," Cara says during the video's introductory sequence, "Where The Wild Things Are is a place that exists in our minds.
 It's a place of liberty and shamelessness.
 It can take a split second or a lifetime to find it, but once you do, you'll be free."
-The video was nominated for Best Pop Video on the 2016 MTV Video Music Awards.
+The video was nominated for Best Pop Video at the 2016 MTV Video Music Awards.